anthony-tresontani/methodic-python/TDD.rst

 - Do not start by a test to handle errors.
 Think positive first and negative after.
 - TDD is not unit tests.
 TDD means writing a test first.
 - Start every new feature by an acceptance test first.
 Before chosing the road, chose the direction.
+- Keep your test lightning fast.
+I run the full suite 10 to 20 times a day.
+More than few minutes is not acceptable.

 **When to not apply**